Overview of STIPS

 Once the inputs are created, STIPS performs a number of tasks:

-1. An observation is initialized for the user specified SCAs and filters at the input coordinates.
+1. An observation is initialized for the specified SCAs and filters at the input coordinates.

-2. The WebbPSF library is uploaded, which is comprised of PSFs generated on a 3 by 3 grid for each detector.
+2. The WebbPSF library is uploaded, which comprises PSFs generated on a 3 by 3 grid for each detector.
 The default PSFs are sampled at 4 times the native resolution.
 Inter-Pixel Capacitance (IPC) is applied to the PSF.
 Additional information on the PSF grids is maintained on the readthedocs documentation.

-1. An optimal PSF shape is created at the location of the source by interpolating the four closest PSFs in the PSF grid.
-This process uses bilinear interpolation.
+1. An optimal PSF shape is created at the location of the source by interpolating the four closest PSFs in the PSF grid using bilinear interpolation.

 2. The optimal PSF is then centered at the specified source location in the simulated image.
 To accurately measure the contribution of the PSF on each pixel, a bicubic interpolation function is used.